gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 ## Scoring

-Below are the the scoring calculation rules and the logic for them.
+Below are the scoring calculation rules and the logic for them.
 This procedure is executed after every "quiz event" (defined below).

 ### Scoring Terms and Definitions